kekyo/maplibre-gl-layers/README.md

 ## Interpolation of Image Rotation Angle, Offset, and Opacity

-Similar to sprite position interpolation, you can smoothly change the rotation, offset, and opacity of each image.
+Similar to sprite movement interpolation, you can smoothly change the rotation, offset, and opacity for each image.
-These are independent of sprite position interpolation and are controlled individually via the `interpolation` field in `SpriteImageDefinitionUpdate`.
+These are independent of sprite movement interpolation.

-`interpolation` supports the following channels:
+Each interpolation parameter is specified in the sprite image's `interpolation` member:

+- `finalRotateDeg`: The final rotation angle of the image.
+  This is the sum of the `rotateDeg` value and the angle from automatic heading rotation.
+  Interpolated using the shortest angle path.
-- `finalRotateDeg`: Additional rotation angle for the image.
-Interpolated along the shortest path and snaps to the final angle upon completion.
+- `offsetDeg`: The direction of the offset.
+Interpolated using the shortest angle path.
-- `offsetDeg` / `offsetMeters`: Offset direction and distance.
-Angle and distance can be controlled with separate timing and easing.
-- `finalOpacity`: Fades automatically clipping values between 0.0 and 1.0.
-As the value approaches 0, rendering is suppressed, making it useful for LOD or highlight effects.
+- `offsetMeters`: The distance of the offset.
+- `finalOpacity`: The final opacity of the image.
+  This is the value obtained by multiplying the `opacity` value, the pseudo-LOD calculation result, and the `opacityMultiplier` value for the sprite.
+  It is clipped to the range 0.0 to 1.0.

-Assign `durationMs` and an interpolation mode (`feedback`/`feedforward`) to each channel, along with an optional easing preset.
+Each interpolation parameter is given an interpolation duration `durationMs`, an interpolation mode (`feedback`/`feedforward`), and an optional easing function type (described later).

+Interpolation modes are explained in the same way as sprite movement interpolation.

+Setting the `interpolation` member itself to `null` stops all interpolation processing.
-Removing the setting or passing `null` immediately stops that channel.
+Setting any individual interpolation parameter to `null` immediately stops only that specific interpolation process.

 Below is an example applying interpolation to rotation, offset, and opacity: